top of page

 5. Lake Louise is fed by several glaciers, including the Victoria Glacier, which is visible from the lake.

-Woman standing on a wooden dock by a turquoise lake with mountains and pine trees in the background.
+Woman in a pink jacket and black leggings stands by a teal lake with snowy mountains and cloudy sky in the background.
+Calm mood.

 6. The Fairmont Chateau Lake Louise, a grand hotel that opened in 1890, is located on the eastern shore of the lake and is one of the most iconic landmarks of Lake Louise.